Caring.com

 What Does Medicare Advantage Cover?

-Health insurance companies that offer Medicare Advantage plans are required to cover the same services and benefits that are included in Original Medicare, and they cannot charge a co-pay or coinsurance for services that are covered 100% under the standard Original Medicare policy.
-Some medical services that are covered include:
+To break it down further, health insurance companies that offer Medicare Advantage plans must cover the same services and benefits included in Original Medicare, and they cannot charge a co-pay or coinsurance for services that are covered 100% under the standard Original Medicare policy.
+Covered medical services include:

 • Hospital care